Student Alcohol and Other Drugs Policy

 - First incidents of over-intoxication (unable to care for self and/or needs assistance) and first violations of providing alcohol to persons under 21 (absent other aggravating factors) will result in the student being required to engage with a support resource, such as a meeting with a Resident Director, and will require participation in an educational program offered by the Office of Substance Use Programs, Education & Resources (“SUPER”).
 Such consequences are intended to be educational in nature and will not result in a formal disciplinary record.
 Students who fail to participate in the assigned educational consequences will be referred to the Office of Community Standards (“OCS”) for failure to comply, where sanctions can range from a restorative action to a formal disciplinary process.
 Repeat violations (2 or more) may be referred to the OCS or to the Dean of Students Office for further action.

 - Violations involving other drugs, such as possession or use of controlled substances (other than cannabis), or egregious violations, such as the distribution of any controlled substances, will require participation in an educational program offered by SUPER and will result in a referral to the OCS, where sanctions can range from a restorative action to a formal disciplinary process.
 The Dean of Students Office may take action as well in certain circumstances.

-- Violations of this policy by student groups will be referred to the Organization Conduct Board.
+- Violations of this policy by student groups will be referred to the Student Group Accountability Process.
 Student group leaders and/or event coordinators may also be held accountable for violations of this policy.